benjaminion/upgrading-ethereum-book/src/book.md

 Vitalik's blog post [On Settlement Finality](https://blog.ethereum.org/2016/05/09/on-settlement-finality/) provides a deeper and more nuanced exploration of the concept of finality.

 Our ideal for the systems we are building is that they are _politically_ decentralised (for permissionlessness and censorship resistance), _architecturally_ decentralised (for resilience, with no single point of failure), but _logically_ centralised (so that they give consistent results).
-These design criteria strongly influence how we build our consensus protocols.
+These criteria strongly influence how we design our consensus protocols.
 Vitalik explores these issues in his article, [The Meaning of Decentralization](https://medium.com/@VitalikButerin/the-meaning-of-decentralization-a0c92b76a274).

 ### Casper FFG <!-- /part2/consensus/casper_ffg* -->